ErezSC42/bert_pos_analysis/README.md

 #### BERT base 4th layer
 Classification results are good, as the major errors are in the "INTJ" class.
 It is expected, as there are only 6 training examples and none in the test set.
-Other errors occur in classes that are not fully separable in the embedding space (see [this section](#Vanilla BERT embedding distribution)).
+Other errors occur in classes that are not fully separable in the embedding space. (see [this section](##Vanilla BERT embedding distribution)).
 For example, the "VERB","NOUN" and "ADJ" classes somewhat overlap, resulting "ADJ" mis-classifications.
 The UMAP visualization sheds light on the fact that these errors are due to the limitations of the linear classifier.

 ![Confustion Matrix](confusion_matrices/Bert_base_frozen_pos_linaer_layers=4_seed=74_conf_mat.jpg)